genesis-ai-dev/copilot-server/README.md

 ## TODO:
 (no specific order)
-- Add Wildebeest
+- Add Wildebeest (starting)
-- `.codex` and `.scripture` support etc...
+- `.codex` and `.scripture` support etc... (mostly done, but each function should define which it applies to)
 - Extend language server beyond autocomplete and code actions...

 - Look into [pygls async usage](https://pygls.readthedocs.io/en/v0.11.2/pages/advanced_usage.html#asynchronous-functions-coroutines) and [pygls threading](https://pygls.readthedocs.io/en/v0.11.2/pages/advanced_usage.html#threaded-functions) where they might be helpful to make the experience smoother (e.g waiting for an LLM to generate a token shouldn't block the rest of the server...)

-- Modify `/servers/workspace` to adhere to whatever structure we want our projects to use.
+- Modify `/servers/workspace` to adhere to whatever structure we want our projects to use. (good for now)
 - Linguistic anomaly detection...
 - Add more to the TODO...